Pesticide Maximum Residue Levels (MRLs) for plant-based foods

 Using the MPI pesticide MRL database

-The MPI pesticide MRL database identifies the maximum residue limits allowed for most pesticides used on our major fruit and vegetable export crops in New Zealand.
+The MPI pesticide MRL database identifies the maximum residue limits allowed for most pesticides used on our major fruit and vegetable export crops.
 Exporters can use this database to find out the residue limits in our main markets.
 You can search by three main aspects:

 Note that MPI does not guarantee the accuracy of the information in this database.
 You should also check the relevant national legislation before exporting your products.